Running the Pipeline¶

 - The

-folder contains different templates that will be used to generate thequeuemanager
+basefolder contains different templates that will be used to generate thequeuemanagercustom resource andconfigmapforQM1. - The

 Feel free to learn more about Kustomize before you proceed.